 We’re proud of our service to the community and our community bank status.
-If you would like in-depth financial information on Community National Bank, including balance sheet, income statement, performance and condition ratios, or demographic information, click here to access the FDIC’s Institutional Directory database.
-Then close the browser window to return.
+If you would like in-depth financial information on Community National Bank, including balance sheet, income statement, performance and condition ratios, or demographic information.
+Close the browser window to return.

 History of Community National Bank

-An amazing set of unrelated circumstances took place, almost simultaneously, that would lay the foundation for Community National Bank.
-A group of prominent businessmen in Rossville, Georgia, submitted an application to the State Banking Department on April 12, 1963, to establish a new financial institution which would be named Rossville Bank.
-The individuals who submitted the application were: Frank Beckum, Lamar Christian, Dr. I. M. Funderburg, Frank Gleason, R. B. Howard, Sanford E. Leake, Preston Morgan, T. J. Patrick, Sr., Harry Weill and William B. Woods.
-The charter was granted on July 1, 1963 and Rossville Bank opened for business on December 13, 1963.
+On April 12, 1963, a group of prominent businessmen in Rossville, Georgia, submitted an application to the State Banking Department to establish a financial institution called Rossville Bank.
+Their names were Frank Beckum, Lamar Christian, Dr. I. M. Funderburg, Frank Gleason, R. B. Howard, Sanford E. Leake, Preston Morgan, T. J. Patrick, Sr., Harry Weill, and William B. Woods.
+Their charter was granted July 1st, 1963 and the new bank opened for business on December 13th of that year.

-In an effort to reach its entire Rhea County customer base, on April 8, 1977, First National County Bank became First National Bank of Rhea County.
-In June, 1982, Mr. George E. Calfee purchased controlling interest in the bank and was elected as Chairman of the Board of Directors.
-In May of 1983 Mr. Calfee also acquired controlling interest in Rossville Bank, and became Chairman of the Board.
-This event created a bond between the two banks that would strengthen over the years.
+On April 8, 1977, First National County Bank became First National Bank of Rhea County, so it could reach all of its Rhea County customers.
+George E. Calfee purchased controlling interest in the bank and became its Chairman in June of ’82.
+A year later, he acquired a controlling interest in Rossville Bank where he also served as Chairman.
+This event created a long-lasting bond between the two banks that grew stronger over the years.

-Today, Community National Bank is under the leadership of Mr. J. Sherman Barnett, who is its President and Chief Executive Officer.
-The combination of Rossville Bank and Community National Bank allows us to offer an expanded product and service line, as well as more locations, to our customers in both Georgia and Tennessee.
-It is our pledge to remember that we work for all of you … in each of our communities.
-We are the same people that you know and have worked with over the years, and we invite you to get acquainted with all of the employees at Community National Bank’s six locations.
-We are a strong, solid, community-minded bank determined to fulfill our promise to you … Banking Made Easier!
+Today, Community National Bank is under the leadership of Mr. Phil Barnes, who is President and Chief Executive Officer.
+The combination of Rossville Bank and Community National Bank makes it possible to offer an expanded product and service line, in addition to more locations to serve customers in both Georgia and Tennessee.
+We never forget that we work for each of you in all the communities we serve.
+We’re still the same people you’ve come to know and trust over the years.
+We invite you to get acquainted with all of the employees at Community National Bank’s six locations.
+We are a strong, solid, community-minded group that’s committed to providing you outstanding products and exceptional service.